LuigiClemente/manuals/Gutricious Gut Microbiome Test Sample Collection Guide.md

   - Close the tube tightly to prevent any leaks.

 - **Dispose of Remaining Material:**
-  - Follow the provided instructions to flush any leftover stool and the FecesCatcher down the toilet.
+  - Dispose the FecesCatcher as you would toilet paper.

 #### 4. Packing Your Sample for Shipping

 - **Secure the Sample in the RigidSafetyBag:**